-Although more specific approaches exist with different purposes (e.g., to retain the most consistent links in brain networks based on diffusion images \cite{ROBERTS2017118}, to preserve functional backbones based on network motifs \cite{CAO2019motif}), the state-of-the-art concentrates on developing appropriate null models to evaluate link weights against and retain only those satisfying a desired level of statistical significance.
+There are more specific approaches with different purposes, e.g., to retain the most consistent links in brain networks based on diffusion images \cite{ROBERTS2017118}, to preserve functional backbones based on network motifs \cite{CAO2019motif}), and to extract underlying networks from correlation matrices \cite{scola}.
+Generally, the state-of-the-art concentrates on developing appropriate null models to evaluate link weights against and retain only those satisfying a desired level of statistical significance.